mgba-emu/gbatek/index.md

 Depending on the cartheader, usually only 5-8 of that 9 devices are copied to the device list in RAM, and Access Rights for some devices can be crippled in the RAM list entries).

+Caution: The list may not contain forward references (eg. one can redirect "dataPub" to "sdmc:/flipnote.pub", but that works only if "sdmc" was already defined in one of the previous entries).

 A and B: These physical eMMC partitions are always included in the list (because they are needed as parent entries for Virtual devices), however, their